-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 i. meet the performance outcomes stated in the documents listed in Condition A1; and ii. manage the risks identified in the risk analysis undertaken in subsection (d) of this condition; e. an inspection program detailing the activities to be inspected and frequency of inspections; f. a protocol for managing and reporting any: i. incidents; and ii. non-compliances with this approval or statutory requirements; g. procedures for rectifying any non-compliance with this approval identified during compliance auditing, incident management or at any time during construction; h. a list of all the CEMP Sub-plans required in respect of construction, as set out in Condition C4.
-Where staged construction of the SSI is proposed, the CEMP must also identify which CEMP Sub-plan applies to each of the proposed stages of construction; i. a description of the roles and environmental responsibilities for relevant employees and their relationship with the ER; j. for training and induction for employees, including contractors and sub-contractors, in relation to environmental and compliance A procedure for rectifying any non-compliances is outlined in Section 10.3.
-Section 8 provides a list of all CEMP Sub-plans required in respect of construction, as set out in Condition C4.
-Key Environmental Management Roles and Responsibilities are outlined in Section 8.4.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 5 ii. manage the risks identified in the risk analysis undertaken in subsection (d) of this condition; e. an inspection program detailing the activities to be inspected and frequency of inspections; f. a protocol for managing and reporting any: i. incidents; and ii. non-compliances with this approval or statutory requirements; g. procedures for rectifying any non-compliance with this approval identified during compliance auditing, incident management or at any time during construction; h. a list of all the CEMP Sub-plans required in respect of construction, as set out in Condition C4.
+Where staged construction of the SSI is proposed, the CEMP must also identify which CEMP Sub-plan applies to each of the proposed stages of construction; i. a description of the roles and environmental responsibilities for relevant employees and their relationship with the ER; j. for training and induction for employees, including contractors and sub-contractors, in relation to environmental and compliance obligations under the terms of this approval; Key Environmental Management Roles and Responsibilities are outlined in Section 8.4.
 Competence, Training and Awareness is outlined in Section 8.5.
 A procedure for periodic review and update of the CEMP and all associated plans and programs is described in Section 12.
 Relevant details from the SEMP are contained in Appendix H.